-The rainfall outlook for January (issued by the Met Office on 21.12.2020) is that the chance of aboveaverage precipitation is higher than normal.
-For January-February-March as a whole, above-average precipitation is more likely than below-average precipitation.
-The probability that UK-average precipitation for January-February-March will fall into the driest of five categories is around 15% and the probability that it will fall into the wettest of five categories is around 25% (the 1981-2010 probability for each of these categories is 20%).
+The rainfall outlook for February (issued by the Met Office on 25.01.21) shows the chance of wet conditions is slightly higher than the chance of dry conditions, and there is an increased likelihood of impacts from heavy rainfall.
+For February-March-April as a whole, there is a slightly higher-thannormal chance of dry conditions.
+The probability that UK-average precipitation for February-March-April will fall into the driest of five categories is around 25% and the probability that it will fall into the wettest of five categories is 15% (the 1981-2010 probability for each of these categories is 20%).